 In the past, it had been suggested that, because of their high iodine content, the imaging agents were leading to cross-reactions in shellfish-allergic patients.
 Shellfish also tends to be high in iodine.

 “You can’t be allergic to iodine.
 It’s already in your body – it’s found in thyroid hormones and amino acids,” says Dr. Joelle Borhart of Georgetown University Hospital in Washington, D.C.
 “Iodine is essential for our survival.”

-After analyzing several studies, Borhart found there was no reason to single out those with shellfish allergy as being especially susceptible to reactions to imaging agents.
+After analyzing several studies in 2013, Borhart found there was no reason to single out those with shellfish allergy as being especially susceptible to reactions to imaging agents.

-It is unclear how this medical myth started, but it has become pervasive.
+It is unclear how this medical myth started, but it certainly has remained pervasive.
 One study found that 92 percent of shellfish-allergic patients believed they would react to iodine.
 Another found that a majority of radiologists still ask patients whether they have that allergy.

-Those with shellfish allergy are not allergic to iodine, “but to a muscle protein in the shellfish called tropomyosin,” says Borhart.
+Those with shellfish allergy are not allergic to iodine, “but to a muscle protein in the shellfish called tropomyosin,” notes Borhart.